• We’d like to clarify how SolarCloud credits (technically disbursements) are applied to your energy account.

 Like all solar based products you need to look at it over 25 years.
 With SolarCloud you truly can because the returns continue even if you move.

-We estimate one SolarCloud panel at $149 will return $342 over the term and its sustainable power.
+We estimate one SolarCloud panel at $149 should return $342 over the term and its sustainable power.
 Yes, that’s only $13 per year, but it’s double what you paid for it.

 Click here to visit our indicative forecast page for more details